katahiromz/ShellStudy/README.md

    - CLSIDs are registered in the Windows Registry along with information about the associated COM class, including the location of the class's executable code.

-   - Like IIDs, CLSIDs are defined in the Windows SDK header files and are represented as constant values defined using the `DEFINE_GUID` macro.
+A GUID can typically represented as constant values defined using the `DEFINE_GUID` macro.

 In summary, GUIDs, IIDs, and CLSIDs are unique identifiers used in Windows programming to uniquely identify various entities such as